camunda/camunda-docs-manual/content/user-guide/model-api/bpmn-model-api/fluent-builder-api.md

 * subprocess

-# Create a Process with the Fluent Builder API
+# Create a Process With the Fluent Builder API

-To create a empty model instance with a new process the method `Bpmn.createProcess()` is used.
-After this you can add as many tasks and gateways as you like.
+To create an empty model instance with a new process the method `Bpmn.createProcess()` is used.
+After this, you can add as many tasks and gateways as you like.
 At the end you must call `done()` to return the generated model instance.
-So for example a simple process with one user task can be created like this:
+For example, a simple process with one user task can be created like this:

 ```java
 BpmnModelInstance modelInstance = Bpmn.createProcess()